Inventory, lb : 0

 Rubinette apples are most often eaten fresh, out-of-hand, but can also be diced into salads or baked into pies or tarts.
 The crisp texture and sweet flavor pair well with sharp cheeses and some savory salads.
 Apples should be refrigerated to maintain optimal quality.
 Rubinette apples can be stored up to two months in the refrigerator.

 The Rubinette apple was developed over a period of eighteen years in Rafz, Switzerland by a man named Walter Hauenstein.
 It was introduced in 1964, but not released until 1982.
 The apple was trademarked as 'Rafzubin', as a nod to its city of origin, and can be found under this moniker in Switzerland.
 This Swiss-born apple is rather difficult to grow and requires extensive pruning and care, which results in limited availability.
-Rubinette apples are grown by a few orchards in Europe and across Northern America.
+Rubinette apples are grown by a few orchards in Europe and across Northern Arica.
 It is more suited to warmer climates, and doesn’t grow well in damp, cool environments.